jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 :::

-As described in [Side Quest: How Redwood Deals with Data](../chapter2/side-quest.md), there are no explicit resolvers defined in the SDL file.
-Redwood follows a simple naming convention: each field listed in the `Query` and `Mutation` types in the `sdl` file (`api/src/graphql/contacts.sdl.{js,ts}`) maps to a function with the same name in the `services` file (`api/src/services/contacts/contacts.{js,ts}`).
+As described in [Side Quest: How Cedar Deals with Data](../chapter2/side-quest.md), there are no explicit resolvers defined in the SDL file.
+Cedar follows a simple naming convention: each field listed in the `Query` and `Mutation` types in the `sdl` file (`api/src/graphql/contacts.sdl.{js,ts}`) maps to a function with the same name in the `services` file (`api/src/services/contacts/contacts.{js,ts}`).

 :::tip